AtomicVisionMan/TestRLBP/README.md

 Implemented the above solution and update the git repo.

 ### Day 6 (July 7)
 Updated and uploaded to git repo - really should have done yesterday but got carried away by integration work.
 It's the very end of the project...
+This has taken toooo long for a simple task!